DALLAS -- So much for those razors.

 More important than facial hair, Dallas is angling for the last playoff spot in the West.
 The loss leaves the Mavericks behind the Los Angeles Lakers and Utah Jazz in the race for No. 8.

-The Pacers wrestled away control to open the third quarter with what became a 20-5 run, thanks in part to getting into the bonus in just three minutes.
+The Pacers wrestled away control to open the third quarter with a 20-5 run, thanks in part to getting into the bonus in just three minutes.
 The Mavericks had just two field goals in the first six minutes of the second half.

 Indiana doubled up the Mavericks 34-17 in the third quarter to take a 75-58 lead into the fourth.
 Dallas wouldn't get any closer than 10 in the final period.